The engineer shall proceed promptly to:

 (3) the character of the outlet and whether it is sufficient;

 (4) the probable cost of the drains and improvements shown on the plan;

 (5) all other information and data necessary to disclose the practicability, necessity, and feasibility of the proposed drainage project;

-(6) consideration of the drainage project under the environmental and land use criteria in section 103E.015, subdivision 1; and
+(6) consideration of the drainage project under the environmental, land use, and multipurpose water management criteria in section 103E.015, subdivision 1; and

 (7) other information as ordered by the drainage authority.